Yariguíes Airport

 Yariguíes Airport (Aeropuerto Yariguíes, IATA: EJA, ICAO: SKEJ) is an airport serving Barrancabermeja, a city in the Santander Department of Colombia.
 The airport is 6 km southeast of the city.

-The Barrancabermeja VOR-DME (Ident: EJA) is located on the field.

-The airport was renovated in 2013.
-The cost of renovation was $13 million pesos.
+The airport was renovated in 2013 at a cost of $13 million pesos.
 Colombian president Juan Manuel Santos visited the airport to inaugurate the completed renovations.

 Airlines and destinations

 Climate

 Yariguíes Airport has a tropical monsoon climate (Am) with heavy rainfall in all months except January.